alimony/mylittleapp/README.md

  * You have a new domain name with its name servers pointed at a hosted zone in Amazon Route 53.
  * You have your API credentials for both DigitalOcean and Amazon Web Services handy.
+ * For DigitalOcean you will need the python package `dopy` and for Route 53 you need `boto`.

 This is how to proceed: